 If you have an oral lease, which is valid if your tenancy is one year or less, you may not know when rent is due.
 It is probably safe to assume that it is due on the same day that it would be due if you had a written lease that did not address the issue.
 This rule varies by state, but it is generally prudent to assume that rent is due at the start of the term.
 (You also should try to get your lease put in writing if possible.)

-There is no “grace period” for late rent under the law of any state that exempts a tenant from a late fee if they pay a few days after the deadline.
-A landlord’s acceptance of late rent does not create a grace period on which you can rely.
+Grace periods may be provided by state law or individual lease or rental agreements.
+However, a landlord’s acceptance of late rent does not create a grace period on which you can rely absent a state law or written agreement.
 (You may have a grace period in terms of receiving a termination notice based on non-payment of rent, but this is a separate issue and depends on the specific law of your state.)

 How to Pay Rent